-This pump is designed to handle mild industrial corrosives, mud or slurries containing large entrained solids.
+This pump is designed to handle mild industrial corrosives, mud slurries or containing large entrained solids.
 Do not attempt to pump volatile; corrosive, or flammable liquids which may damage the pump or endanger personnel as a result of pump failure.